+The Project would also be consistent with all feasible and applicable strategies recommended in the AB 32 Scoping Plan.
 The Project would also be consistent with the applicable goals and principles set forth in the 2012-2035 RTP/SCS and the Compass Growth Vision Report.
-Therefore, the Project would be consistent with the GHG reduction related actions and strategies contained in the 2012-2035 RTP/SCS (summarized in Table.E-6 of the Draft EIR).
+Therefore, the Project would be consistent with the GHG reduction related actions and strategies contained in the 2012-2035 RTP/SCS.
 Further, the inclusion of electric vehicle charging infrastructure (see Project Design Feature GHG-PDF-1) will support the penetration of electric zero-emission vehicles into the vehicle fleet.

-The Proposed Project is an infill development that is also consistent with all applicable actions and strategies in the 2016 RTP/SCS and its focus on integrated land use planning (summarized in Table.E-7).
-As a land use development project, 2016-2040 RTP/SCS is a directly applicable adopted regulatory plan to reduce GHG emissions.
-Specifically, the site's location near substantial local transit bus services, and within one-guarter mile of a Metro Red Line station places it in a High Quality Transit Area (HQTA).
+The Proposed Project is an infill development that is also consistent with the 2016 RTP/SCS and its focus on integrated land use planning.
+Specifically, the site's location near substantial local transit bus services, and within one-quarter mile of a Metro Red Line station places it in a High Quality Transit Area (HQTA).
 The 2016 RTP/SCS projects that these areas, while comprising only three percent of land area in the region make up 46 percent of future household growth and 55 percent of future job growth.
 Further, the vertical integration of land uses on the site will produce substantial reductions in auto mode share to and from the site that will help the region accommodate growth and promote public transit ridership that minimizes GHG emission increases and reduces per capita emissions consistent with the RTP/SCS.
-As an urban infill development that would promote per capita reductions in vehicle travel, the Project is also consistent with SCAG's 2016-2040 RTP goal of reducing per capita VMT by 7.4 percent over time.
 The Project would also be consistent with the applicable goals and principles set forth in the 2016-2040 RTP/SCS and the Compass Growth Vision Report.
 Therefore, the Project would be consistent with the GHG reduction related actions and strategies contained in the 2016-2040 RTP/SCS.

 With respect to the City of Los Angeles plans and policies, construction of the Proposed Project is consistent with the "ClimateLA" plan's goal of reducing or recycling 70 percent of trash (including construction waste) by 2015.
 The Project is also consistent with the Plan's focus on reducing emissions from private vehicle use.
 The mixed-use nature of the Project is consistent with the Plan's land use policies that promote high density near transportation, transit-oriented development, and making underutilized land available for housing and mixed-use development, especially when near transit.
 The Project would also comply with the City of Los Angeles' Green Building Ordinance standards that would reduce emissions beyond a NAT scenario, and are consistent with the AB 32 Scoping Plan's recommendation for communities to adopt building codes that go beyond the State's codes.
 Therefore, the Project's impacts on GHG emissions would be less than significant.